ward/run/books/running-rewired.md

 ---
 layout: page
-title: Running Rewired by Jay D
+title: Running Rewired by Jay Dicharry
+description: My notes on the book "Running Rewired" by Jay Dicharry
 exclude: true
 ---

+_Work in progress, but I kinda stopped caring about reading further._

 ## Chapter 5